-The Brookfield Zoo is a sprawling area located just minutes outside city limits in--where else--Brookfield, Ill.
+The Brookfield Zoo is a sprawling area located just minutes outside city limits in--where else--Brookfield, IL.
 It's home to a dizzying variety of animal species, and its use of natural barriers and moats is so much more relaxing and enjoyable than watching a lion pace back and forth in a cage.
 The absence of bars also makes for great wildlife photo opportunities.

 Brookfield Zoo Featured Exhibits